Grezzo 2: Development

 Grezzo 1, the predecessor of Grezzo 2, was developed by Nicola Piro in the computer room of his high school's religion class.
 Piro inserted the likenesses of his friends into the game, which was distributed throughout the school.
 According to Piro, the game was quickly banned at the school once teachers had learned of its content.
 Because Grezzo 1 contained a large amount of in-jokes that would only be decipherable by his classmates, Piro decided against releasing the game to the public.
-The development of Grezzo 2 took two years, one of which Piro dedicated to researching the editors and assets he'd utilize in making the game.
+The development of Grezzo 2 took two years, one of which Piro dedicated to researching the editors and assets he would utilize in making the game.
 By Piro's admission, much of the content in Grezzo 2 is taken from other games, such as Blood and Carmageddon.
 Piro would frequently modify the content to suit his own needs, oftentimes by introducing references to Italian pop culture.
 To this effect, many prominent Italian celebrities and politicians appear in Grezzo 2, typically in the role of antagonists.

-In discussing his vision for Grezzo 2, Piro explained: "I really wanted to create a game that would piss off any mother, any religious organization, something vulgar and unheard of."
-In another interview, Piro mused that Grezzo 2 represents how he sees the world: "For me, the world is like this: the Pope is obviously a monster, an enemy, and everything is taken to excess!"
+In discussing his vision for Grezzo 2, Piro explained that he wanted to create a vulgar game that will offend any religious organization and religion in general.
+In another interview, Piro mused that Grezzo 2 represents how he sees the world, for example describing the Pope as a monster and an enemy.
 Grezzo 2 runs on Skulltag, a modified version of the Doom engine which supports modern operating systems and provides additional amenities for mod creators.